ddelange/yt/README.md

             Set the maximum pixels of the video output.
 Ignored when -v is not specified.
             Defaults to 1920px.
 Constraint is dropped when no formats comply.
 For portrait and landscape videos,  this corresponds to the  height and width respectively.

+      -F FRAMES
+            Set the maximum framerate in frames per second.
+Defaults to 42.
+Ignored when -v is not specified.
+Constraint is dropped when no formats comply.

       -m
             Use MP4 when merging audio/video streams, keeping video codecs if possible and